paazmaya/grunt-yaml-validator/README.md

 Please note that this project is a [multi task plugin](http://gruntjs.com/creating-tasks#multi-tasks), so pay special attention for configuring it.

+Files to be checked with this plugin, should be defined [via `src` property](http://gruntjs.com/api/inside-tasks#this.filessrc).

 ### Overview

 In your project's Gruntfile, add a section named `yaml_validator` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({